DyloG783/gamer-buddy/README.md

 My questions for Casey:

-1. should I be loading my css into the global.css file or should that be extracted out and imported locally per use?
+1. should I be loading my css into the global.css file or should that be extracted out and imported locally per component?
+2. NavBar.tsx/global.css can't get navigation link text to centre vertically